 FACT: SCANS SHOULD BE INTERPRETED BY A SPECIALIST

 Although all doctors are trained to explain basic X-rays, they may miss some finer details which a specialist, known as a radiologist, would pick up on.
-Radiologists also have high level of expertise in explaining complex scans like MRI or CT scans.
+Radiologists also have a high level of expertise in explaining complex scans like MRI or CT scans.
 They will generally write a report about your scan, so it is important to keep this safe and show it to your doctor.

 MYTH: SCANS CAN HAVE SERIOUS SIDE EFFECTS

-The radiation used during X Ray Center in Bangalore and CT scans won’t make you grow extra limbs or turn green, but can have some worrying and less clear side effects!
+The radiation used during X-Ray Center in Bangalore and CT scans won’t make you grow extra limbs or turn green, but can have some worrying and less clear side effects!
 People can also be allergic to certain dyes used during MRI and CT scans.
 And may X-rays, CT and MRI scans are all unsafe during pregnancy as they can cause deformities and developmental abnormalities.

-FACT : I WOULD KNOW RIGHT AWAY IF I WAS EXPERIENCING SIDE EFFECTS FROM A SCAN
+FACT: I WOULD KNOW RIGHT AWAY IF I WAS EXPERIENCING SIDE EFFECTS FROM A SCAN

-The radiations side effects tend to develop over long periods of time, particularly if you are exposed to radiation on multiple occasions.
+The radiation side effects tend to develop over long periods of time, particularly if you are exposed to radiation on multiple occasions.
 You won’t feel the radiation or get any obvious symptoms such as pain or skin rashes.